Created: 07/28/2014 6:21 AM

-WASHINGTON (AP) — Regulators have closed a small lender in Virginia, marking the fourth U.S. bank failure of 2014 after 24 closures last year.
+WASHINGTON (AP) — Regulators have closed a small lender in Illinois, bringing U.S. bank failures this year to 14 after 24 closures in all of 2013.

-The Federal Deposit Insurance Corp. said Friday that it has taken over Millennium Bank, N.A., based in Sterling, Va.
+The Federal Deposit Insurance Corp. said Friday that it has taken over GreenChoice Bank FSB, based in Chicago.

-Millennium Bank's failure is expected to cost the deposit insurance fund $7.7 million.
+The failure of GreenChoice Bank is expected to cost the deposit-insurance fund $14.2 million.

 U.S. bank failures have been declining since they peaked in 2010 in the wake of the financial crisis and the Great Recession.